rnikoopour/SIG-Scraper/README.md

 =========
 SIG-Scrape can:

 Scrape the homepage of SIG.
-Send an email with the matching results as the body.
+Send an email (only with gmail account) with the matching results as the body.
 Search for a specific item.
 Displays the results in the console and writes them to results.txt

 Must have wanted.txt in the same directory